inspiringsource/aws-solutions-architect/docs/Services by category/Analytics/page-Redshift.md

 * Queries execute parallel across all nodes
 * You can query Amazon S3 without moving data to Amazon Redshift

-Amazon Redshift clusters support only availability zone (Single-AZ).
+Amazon Redshift run only on ONE availability zone (Single-AZ).

 By default, Amazon Redshift has excellent tools to back up your cluster via snapshot to Amazon S3.
 However, you can also use AWS Backup to back up your Amazon Redshift cluster.
 Source: [Building Multi-AZ or Multi-Region Amazon Redshift Clusters](https://aws.amazon.com/blogs/big-data/building-multi-az-or-multi-region-amazon-redshift-clusters/)